PLAN YOUR VISIT

 Do I need to purchase a ticket online?

-Monet at Étretat are timed and limited, and online advance purchase is recommended.
-Tickets will be released online on a monthly rolling basis.
+Tickets are available both online and onsite, but purchasing your ticket online in advance saves you $3!
+Tickets to the Special Exhibition are timed and limited, and online advance purchase is recommended to ensure availability.
+Tickets are released online on a monthly rolling basis.

 How can I pay what I want for advance tickets online?